Participate in Tinnitus Research

 Research study for people with tinnitus

 Do you or someone you know experience tinnitus all the time?
-The Bionics Institute is seeking people aged 18 and over to take part in a research study to develop an objective measure of tinnitus.
+The Bionics Institute is seeking people aged 18 and over to take part in research studies to develop objective measures of tinnitus.
 To be eligible, participants should experience tinnitus all the time and not currently be undergoing tinnitus treatment

 What is involved in the study?